How to Store an Electric Bike - Electric Bike Storage Tips

 Not only are electric bikes more susceptible to things like water damage during the winter, but bike batteries can also lose capacity in colder weather, which can limit the distance you can ride.

-Here are a handful of electric bike storage tips you may want to consider ahead of winter.
+Here are a handful of electric bike storage tips you may want to consider:

 Remove the battery and keep it inside